neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 ### API: Spring Boot

-The purpose of the API is to authenticate requests from the JAMStack UI--in most cases, votes--and publish asynchronous messages to the immutable, append-only data store while responding with, in the happy path scenario, a confirmation and a way for voters to track their votes through the process so they can have every confidence their votes count.
+The purpose of the API is to authenticate requests from the JAMStack UI--in most cases, votes--and persist data to the immutable, append-only data store while responding with, in the happy path scenario, a confirmation and a way for voters to track their votes through the process so they can have every confidence their votes count.

 There are a *lot* of great API solutions like [FastAPI](https://fastapi.tiangolo.com/), [Go kit](https://gokit.io/), and